© Crown copyright 2020

 PHE’s National Health and Justice Team will provide expert advice and support to responding ICT/OCTs, conduct surveillance at national level, share intelligence with key partners, and develop national guidance for use in preventing and managing outbreaks.

 This guidance may be updated in line with the changing situation.

-What to do if someone develops symptoms of coronavirus (COVID-19) in a prison or PPD
+What to do if someone develops symptoms of COVID-19 in a PPD

-In PPD settings, suspected cases are likely to be identified by:
+In PPD settings, possible cases are likely to be identified by: